-MATT ANDREWS begins his 3rd season with the Ohio State-IMG Sports Network as sideline and locker room reporter.
+MATT ANDREWS begins his 4th season with the Ohio State Sports Network as sideline and locker room reporter.
 Prior to his stint with us, Andrews was an announcer for the Louisville Bats baseball club for 12 seasons where he also called women’s basketball for the Louisville Cardinals.
 Matt is also the lead announcer for Ohio State women’s basketball, OSU baseball and is a contributor to our weekly Buckeye Roundtable show.

 RON STOKES is a two-time Ohio State captain and a four-year letterman (1982-85).
 Stokes first began calling Ohio State men’s basketball games in 1997-98.
 He and Paul Keels have worked together for the last 20 seasons.
 As an Ohio State player, Stokes scored 1,240 career points.
 He ranks tied for sixth all-time in free throws made with 395 and seventh in attempts (522).
 In career assists, he rates No. 8 with 419 and is tied for seventh in career steals (158).

-HERB HOWENSTINE is in his 17th year as the play-by-play voice for the Ohio State men’s hockey team.
+HERB HOWENSTINE is in his 18th year as the play-by-play voice for the Ohio State men’s hockey team.
 He started calling games in March 1998, with that season concluding with the team’s first trip to the NCAA Frozen Four.
 He also called Ohio State women’s basketball and baseball for 15 seasons.
 Howenstine is the former sports/operations director for WOSU Radio and was the host of Ohio Outdoors on WOSU TV.

-JOHN MOWAT is in his 21st full season as the analyst for Ohio State men’s hockey games on the radio, with his first game the CCHA tournament semifinal game vs. Michigan March 20, 1998.
+JOHN MOWAT is in his 22nd full season as the analyst for Ohio State men’s hockey games on the radio, with his first game the CCHA tournament semifinal game vs. Michigan March 20, 1998.
 A native of Brantford, Ontario, he was a three-year letterwinner for the Buckeyes (1983-85).
 Mowat coached the Upper Arlington High School team from 1987-94 and spent six years coaching in the Columbus Chill Youth Hockey Association.

-BOB SPEARS is the analyst for Ohio State baseball games, and has been describing the action for 23 years on both the IMG Ohio State Sports Network and also some television networks.
+BOB SPEARS is the analyst for Ohio State baseball games.
+He has been describing the action for 23 years on both the Ohio State Sports Network and also some television networks.
 Spears was a team captain and a four-year Buckeye baseball letterman between 1993-96, and he played on some of the great Ohio State teams, including three Big Ten Conference championship teams, two Big Ten tournament championship teams and three NCAA tournament squads.
 The team leader in wins in 1996 and earned run average in 1995, Spears and his wife, Sarah, have a daughter, Sydney, and a son, Brady.
 Spears is co-owner of the Jerry Spears Funeral Home.

 FOOTBALL GAME BROADCAST

-URBAN MEYER RADIO SHOW
+RYAN RADIO SHOW